viveris/LoCod/README.md

     [ -h | --help  ]
 ```

-The execution of the Locod tool can then be monitored with logs in the console.
+The execution of the LoCod tool can then be monitored with logs in the console.

 Depending on the target (--target) selected, the various Dockers and tools requiered must be available on the machine.
 If one is missing, the script will stop.

 For our example, let's say we want to test it on an Enclustra board.
 Assuming the dockers are present, we still need to source the Vivado environment script required for VHDL synthesis.
-A valid Vivado license is also required, as the nclustra embeds a Zynq Ultrascale+ XCZU6EG not available with the free version.
+A valid Vivado license is also required, as the Enclustra embeds a Zynq Ultrascale+ XCZU6EG not available with the free version.

 We will then run the following commands:
 ```console